scuzzydude/asimov/asimov.md

 Scoot ain't like that.
 Scoot is like Paul and John get with George and Ringo and start a Scoot for *The United Federation of Planets*.
 They do a reunion tour and trick all the rich people and celebrities into converting all their property wealth into the development of a sustainable path to the stars.
 John and Paul share custody of Jude's kids; Vera, Chuck and Dave while Jude is off testing the warp drive.[^27]

 Digital stone means digital clarity.
 The Foundation -- the sum of the scoot-chains, the metaphorical *Encyclopedia Galactica*, is the measure of our values as they change over time.
-The future will know how our value judgments changes society.
+The future will know how our value judgments change society.
 It's a real measure of wealth in human terms.
 Not how much property you acquired with the societal value you created.
 Rather, how much positive value you created directly by the ideas you were responsible for.
 It's a measure of your personal wealth.
 What you are worth in your own personal measure of value.
 All men are created equal, it's what they do with their lives that is their worth.
 More accurately, men are worth what women think they've done with their lives.

 Approaching dangerous territory here, perhaps a different approach.